Frequently Asked Questions

 How do I purchase my airfare?

-Volunteers are responsible for buying their own airfare and uploading their flight arrival and departure information to their MyMEDLIFE account.
+Volunteers are responsible for buying their own airfare and uploading their flight arrival and departure information.
 Timeframes vary depending on the location of the trip.

 Please find location-specific information below:

 Lima, PERU.
-You must arrive at the Jorge Chavez International Airport (LIM) on the SLT start date between 18:00 and 01:00 (next day) and depart anytime the final day.
+You must arrive at the Jorge Chavez International Airport (LIM) on the SLT start date between 18:00 and 01:00 (next day) and depart during the same hours on the final day.
 MEDLIFE will coordinate transportation for everyone arriving and departing between these times.

 Cusco, PERU.
 You must arrive at the Alejandro Velasco Astete Airport in Cusco (CUZ) on the SLT start date between 05:00 and 12:00 (noon) and depart between 06:00 and 12:00 (noon) on the last day.
 MEDLIFE will coordinate transportation for everyone arriving and departing between these times.